 A radiant barrier can effectively re-direct heat back towards its source.
-Therefore, in the summer, you want the heat re-directed away from your home, but in the winter, you want the heat residing in your home to remain there.
-This provides for a more efficient system year round.
+Therefore, in the summer, you want the heat re-directed away from your home, but in the winter, you want the heat in your home to remain there.
+This provides more efficient temperature control year-round.

-During hot summer months, EcoFoil Radiant Barriers block 96% of the sun's radiant heat from being transferred into your structure.
-Radiant heat accounts for 93% of downward heat transfer into the home.
+During hot summer months, EcoFoil Radiant Barriers block 96% of the sun's radiant heat from entering your structure.
+Radiant heat accounts for 93% of downward heat transfer into a home.

-During cold winter months, EcoFoil Radiant Barriers keep heat from escaping your home or business by reflecting 96% of the radiant heat back inside, which requires less work from your furnace.
+During cold winter months, EcoFoil Radiant Barriers keep heat from escaping your building by reflecting heat back inside, which reduces dependency on your heating system to maintain optimal indoor temperatures.
 Radiant heat accounts for 50-75% of upward heat transfer from your home to the outdoors.

 An EcoFoil Radiant Barrier will work with mass insulation, such as fiberglass and cellulose to increase your building's overall resistance to heat transfer.

-Reflective insulation is an excellent solution to condensation problems in basements or metal buildings.
+Yes, reflective insulation is an excellent solution to condensation problems in basements or metal buildings.
 The thermal break provided by the air space prevents warm, moist air inside a building from interacting with cold air on the same surface.
 When installed properly, with taped seams, condensation will not occur on the surface of the reflective insulation.
-Please remember to use EcoFoil Perforated Radiant Barrier in attic installations where air flow is crucial.

 Installing EcoFoil in your home's attic is the best way to reduce the workload of your HVAC system by nearly eliminating the radiant heat transfer in your attic space.
 You can also use reflective insulation to wrap duct work and reduce energy loss as heated and cooled air is moved from your HVAC unit to your home's vents.
 We recommend our easy to install R-8 HVAC Duct Wrap Insulation to insulate exposed HVAC duct work.